derfabsSL/Splinterbuyer/README.md

 - Can run 24/7

 ### Fees
-The bot is completely free to use, I make money by collecring the 5% market fee (which would otherwise go to Peakmonsters or Splinterlands).
+The bot is completely free to use, I make money by collecting 5% fee on every transaction.
-So you pay the same price as if you were buying from another market.

 ## Installation